Northern slimy salamander: Habitat

 P. glutinosus is highly associated with moist undisturbed woodlands, and ravines.
+P. glutinosus can also be found in caves and will seasonally retreat deeper into them when aboveground conditions are unideal.
 The salamander is typically located on the underside of debris such as logs and stones during the day.
 P. glutinosus will emerge from debris on moist nights.
 They can be found in areas of secondary succession in old growth deciduous or hemlock forests with steep, rocky slopes.
 They prefer hiding under rotten logs and in decomposed organic matter like layers of duff on the forest floor.
 They can typically be found near a water source or in a moist areas.
+The clear-cutting of forests greatly reduces population numbers in the given area, where it takes 13 years for the population to return to half of what it was before the clear-cutting.

 Life history and behavior

 Behavior

 All plethodontid salamanders are territorial, and fight aggressively for territory.
 Their preferred habitat is in moist soil or leaf litter beneath stones, rotting logs, or other debris near a permanent water source.
 They sometimes make use of other animals' burrows.
 Their diet consists primarily of ants, beetles, sow bugs, and earthworms, but they will consume most kinds of insect.
 As their name suggests, slimy salamanders produce significant amounts of skin secretions that are highly adhesive.
 These adhesives bind to predators and can compromise both mastication and locomotion.
+Whenever threatened they will thrash their tail, exposing the glands that secrete this sticky substance.